-Now that Halloween is less than two weeks away, it's the perfect time to take a walk through some of Harlem's prettiest neighborhoods and get into the holiday spirit.
+Now that Halloween is just two weeks away, it's the perfect time to take a walk through some of Harlem's prettiest neighborhoods and get into the holiday spirit.

 Choose one—or all—and don't just admire the creatively spooky decor, but the gorgeous architecture while you're at it.
 From south to north: